 Q. What are the “equivalents” of required background courses in Biology, Math, Physics and Chemistry?
 Does AP credit count?

 A. If Brown has awarded you official advanced placement for a required course, this will automatically satisfy the Neuroscience concentration requirement for that course.
-If you have taken the AP exams in high school, it is your responsibility to see that the scores are reported to Brown by the testing agency.
+If you have taken the AP or IB exams in high school, it is your responsibility to see that the scores are reported to Brown by the testing agency.
 They must appear on your internal transcript to be accepted for concentration credit.
 If they are not there, we will assume that you do not have them.
-In order to get AP credit to appear on your internal transcript you must go to room 312 of the Registra's Office in University Hall and request that it be done.
+In order to get AP credit to appear on your internal transcript you must submit a request in ASK.

-• An unassigned AP credit for Biology satisfies the BIOL 0200 requirement.
-There are no other Brown courses equivalent to BIOL 0200.
+Students with AP, IB, or other exam credit for Biology 0200 satisfy the BIOL 0200 concentration requirement.
 Students may also place out of BIOL 0200 by passing a placement examination, in which case evidence must be provided to the Department of Neuroscience that this has been done.

 Q. Can I get concentration credit for summer courses?

 A. It depends.
 Some summer courses can count toward the Neuroscience concentration and others cannot.
-For example, NEUR 0010 and NEUR 0160 are offered as summer courses by the Department of Neuroscience and can count as concentration courses.
-However, for courses taught at other institutions, Brown may refuse to accept transfer credit courses that are not equivalent to existing Brown courses.
+For example, NEUR0010 and NEUR1600 are offered as summer courses by the Department of Neuroscience and can count as concentration courses.
+However for courses taught at other institutions, Brown may refuse to accept transfer credit for courses that are not equivalent to existing Brown courses.
 Awarding concentration credit for courses taken elsewhere may require approval of the Neuroscience Undergraduate Curriculum Committee.
 If you plan to take summer courses related to your concentration, you should read the section in this brochure about using transfer credit to satisfy concentration requirements and discuss your plans with your concentration advisor.